Skip to Content

 There are quite a few hikes that begin here, including some six-to-eight-mile trails down into the valleys below.
 But there are plenty of easier ones, too.

-We did the popular High Ridge to Sunrise Point hike, which is very doable with school-age kids or older and offers some really stellar views (see top photo).
+We did the popular High Ridge to Sunrise Point hike, which is very doable with school-age kids or older and offers some really stellar views.

 High Ridge is a half-mile loop that follows a ridge for part of the way and definitely has some uphill.

-You’ll have to do a ranger program to complete the book and earn your junior ranger badge.
+Tip: You’ll have to do ranger program to complete the book and for your child to get their junior ranger badge.
 Hurricane Ridge is a good place to find kid-friendly ranger activities.

 The rangers know their stuff and are very good at engaging kids so it was a fun talk, not an academic lecture by any means.